 If you or a loved one took Belviq or Belviq XR and developed cancer, you may be entitled to substantial compensation.
-Contact the Kishish Law Group today for your free and confidential case evaluation by completing our online contact form or by calling us toll free at 1 (888) 402-5552.
+Contact the Kishish Law Group today for your free and confidential case evaluation by completing our contact form or by calling us toll free at 1 (888) 402-5552.

 On February 13, 2020, the U.S. Food and Drug Administration (FDA) requested that the manufacturer of the weight-loss drugs Belviq and Belviq XR (lorcaserin) remove their drugs from the market.
 The FDA cautioned that patients taking these drugs were at an increased risk of developing cancer.

 Patients that took Belviq or Belviq XR are now pursuing legal action against the manufacturer of these drugs.
 If you or a loved one took Belviq or Belviq XR and developed cancer, you may be able to sue the manufacturer for damages suffered because of the drug.
 A individual or class action lawsuit may help you pay for medical bills, lost wages, and other costs associated with your suffering.
 Lawsuits can also help send a message to big pharmaceutical companies that they should fully test their drugs for safety before releasing them to the public.

 What is Belviq?

 Belviq is a weight-loss drug produced by the Japanese pharmaceutical company Eisai Inc. Belviq activates serotonin receptors in the brain to promote feelings of fullness and decrease food consumption.
 The drug was approved by the FDA to help weight loss in adults who have health problems linked to excess weight, like diabetes, high blood pressure, and elevated cholesterol.